Genealogical Society of Broward County

 2:00 pm to 3:00 pm

-FamilySearch.org and Ancestry.com, genealogy's giants, are compared in this exploration.
+Program: FamilySearch.org and Ancestry.com, genealogy's giants, are compared in this exploration.
 Do you really need both?
 Discover the unique offerings of each as we put these two major platforms to the test.

 Tamara Hallo, a seasoned genealogist with 25+ years of experience and a Master of Library Science degree, is a certified researcher from Boston University.
 She completed the 18-month ProGen genealogy study program and specialized courses at the Salt Lake Institute of Genealogy Academy, Institute of Genealogy and Historical Research, and Genealogical Research Institute of Pittsburgh.
 Tamara, a former president of the Genealogical Society of Greater Miami, passionately explores her roots across various states and countries.
 Her genealogical journey began over 15 years ago, inspired by a family history binder.
 GSBC members appreciate her insightful presentations.